-- Anatomy & Physiology I (or Human Anatomy)\

-- o Anatomy & Physiology II (or Human Physiology)\
+- o Anatomy and Physiology I (or Human Anatomy) - Anatomy and Physiology II (or Human Physiology) - Microbiology - Social and Behavioral Sciences

-- Microbiology\

-- Social and Behavioral Sciences

 - Sociology - Humanities and Fine Arts

 Nursing Courses

 Graduates from an accredited associate's degree program in nursing can receive up to 36 nursing credits for work completed.
 A minimum grade of "C" is required for all nursing courses transferred in.